-For instance, if you want to search for a file named Website and don’t want to see other types of entries (like apps, settings and web results) in the search result, you need to type Files: Web to see the file that you’re looking for.
+For instance, if you want to search for a document named Windows and don’t want to see other types of entries (like apps, settings, and web results) in the search result, you need to type Documents: Windows to view the file that you’re looking for.

 Method 3 of 3